Equine Fostering Q&A with Bluebonnet Equine Humane Society

 Q: What has been the biggest challenge in implementing and/or managing your foster program?

 A: A foster home program is made up of all these great folks who are donating their time and money to help horses.
 They’re opening their homes and hearts.
-But each person has different experience, facilities, needs, and desires, so coordinating the people side is probably the hardest part.
+But each person has different experiences, facilities, needs, and desires, so coordinating the people side is probably the hardest part.
 BUT the people are the heart of the organization, and we can’t survive without them.

 The second hardest part is that we don’t know each horse individually.
 We must go off what the foster home says when talking to potential adopters or trying to market a horse.
 That can sometimes be a challenge.